I would welcome critical scrutiny of this idea, particularly of the underlying science.

 Most sources are also intermittent, so it would be better to produce Mg locally when there is an excess of energy rather than generate electricity and then store it somewhere else.

-Many of the current major oil producing counties are very economically dependent on oil and will be strongly affected when demand for oil disappears.
-Several of these countries happen to have extensive tropical deserts near coasts, so building magnesium production will provide a useful alternative.
+Many of the current major oil-producing counties are very economically dependent on oil and will be strongly affected when demand for oil disappears.
+Several of these countries happen to have extensive tropical deserts near coasts, so for them to build magnesium production could provide a useful alternative.

-Because of the low cost of storage and relative ease of turning it into energy, it could have a useful role for stockpiling energy and for barter in global markets
+Because of the low cost of storage and relative ease of turning Mg into energy, it could have a useful role for stockpiling energy and for barter in global markets.

-Hopefully that it also removes the economic justification for nuclear energy.
+Hopefully it would also remove the economic justification for the further development of nuclear power.